 Constructing Enzyme Cascade Reactions toward Bioactive Compounds

-Associate Professor (Biochemistry and Molecular Biology)
+Associate Professor (in Chemistry and in Biochemistry and Molecular Biology)

 Primary Research Area

 We use interdisciplinary methods to evaluate enzyme catalysts from various sources, such as bacteria, plants, and yeast, with non-natural substrates.
 Our vision is to transform natural compounds or synthetically-derived chemicals to novel products.
 Transfer of the genes encoding these enzymes into a chassis organism can potentially make various bioactive molecules in vivo or in vitro.

 Biocatalysis of Arylserines and Arylisoserines from Epoxides by an MIO α/β-Aminomutase and a Mild Amine-Group Donor (more here)